 The Transfer applicant must supply a secondary school transcript if the equivalent subject requirements were not completed during post-secondary studies.

 Internal transfer credits are used by historical CBU students who previously graduated and have courses on their historical transcripts that are no longer offered or available at CBU.
 These students can apply to have their previous credits assessed against available courses, potentially adding credits to a new degree.
 All internal credit arrangements are administered by the academic schools, in consultation with the Enrolment Services Office.
-Please fill out the Transfer Credit Assessment form to begin the process.
+Please contact Enrolment Services.
 You will not be required to pay a fee.

 If you are studying for a Bachelor of Arts Community Studies Program (BACS) degree, students should review the below information: